A Veteran’s Resume and Job Hunting Guide

 Idaho

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• Mission43: This organization can assist you with developing your resume and LinkedIn profile, and they provide personalized job search support as well.
+• Mission43: This organization can assist you with developing your resume and LinkedIn profile and provides personalized job search support as well.
 Since 2016, Mission43 has helped over 1,000 veterans and military spouses in Idaho advance their careers.

 • Idaho Works: This workforce development center offers a state-level job board as well as information about local job fairs, workshops, and training opportunities.